 Once film screenings occur a reflection that examines how the film communicates Earth Science concepts will be completed.
-Reflections will consist of one to two page summaries of the relevant science used in the film.
+Reflections will consist of brief summaries of the relevant science used in the film.
 Note that these are not critiques of the quality of the filmmaking or acting in the film unless it pertains to Earth Science content or concepts.
 These are also not plot summaries, the reflections require you to analyze the film in greater depth.
-Reflections should include an examination of the Earth Science content and concepts that were effectively communicated as well as those poorly communicated.
+Reflections will include an examination of the Earth Science content and concepts that were effectively communicated as well as those poorly communicated.
 You will examine whether more accurate science could have been portrayed while still maintaining the "drama" needed in a Hollywood film experience.
 What impact does the portrayal of the scientific concepts have on the general public?
-Additional details are provided in the Film Reflection Rubric.
+Additional details and guidance will be provided through prompts and film reflection rubrics.